 Pacific Dover sole (Microstomus pacificus) is different species from 'true' European sole.
 Pacific sole features thin, less firm fillets and fetch a lower price.

-Lemon sole (Microstomus kitt) have an oval body; more rounded than a dover, with a lighter, yellowy-brown dark side.
+Lemon sole (Microstomus kitt) has an oval body; more rounded than a dover, with a lighter, yellowy-brown dark side.

 Dover sole is non-oily, shallow water fish and is one of the lowest-calorie flatfish; 100 g holds just 70 cal in comparison to 91 calories in halibut.

-It is one of the finest sources of essential fatty acids, protein, minerals and fat-soluble vitamins like vitamin A, E and D (cholecalciferol).
+It is one of the finest sources of essential fatty acids, protein, minerals, and fat-soluble vitamins like vitamins A, E and D (cholecalciferol).

 US FDA categorizes Dover sole in "the best choice" section considering mercury levels in its flesh.
 The recommendation is the consumption of 2-3 servings a week for Dover sole.

 Black sole is a moderate source of omega-3 eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA), and docosahexaenoic acid (DHA) fatty acids.
 Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the nervous system, especially in infants and children.

 According to Cornell University and the New York Sea Grant Extension Program.
 2012- Essential fatty acids play a crucial role in decreasing blood pressure and heart rate and help improve cardiovascular function.
 For example, research has shown that omega-3 fatty acids decrease the risk of arrhythmias (abnormal heartbeats) that can lead to sudden death.